 It’s helpful to talk about what anxiety actually is.
 Anxiety is the reaction to situations perceived as stressful or dangerous.

 From an evolutionary perspective, anxiety makes a lot of sense.
 Our brains are wired to learn from past experiences.
 So, it looks for patterns.
-When the brain recognizes a potential stressful or dangerous stimulus, it reacts and the fight-or-flight system is triggered.
+When the brain recognizes a potentially stressful or dangerous stimulus, it reacts and the fight-or-flight system is triggered.

 Of course, this made a lot of sense when humans were running from predators and were in physical danger, for example, running away from sabertooth tiger.
 Even though we’re no longer running away from predators, our brain still reacts as if we are.

 When you see the caller ID on your phone display the name of your least favorite opposing counsel, the brain automatically goes into fight-or-flight mode.
-You body starts tensing up.
+Your body starts tensing up.
 Your heart beats faster.
 Your stomach tightens.
-You are reacting to the situation (the phone call) and perceiving it as danger.
+You are reacting to the situation (the phone call) and perceiving it as a danger.

 Now that we’re no longer running away from sabertooth tiger, these reactions are no longer useful.
 Fortunately, we can train the brain to be less anxious.
 We can unlearn the anxiety reaction and replace it with a more helpful response.